bxt/adventofcode/README.md

 This repository contains the code I used to solve the challenges from http://adventofcode.com/

+I used Haskell for most of the riddles.
+Sometimes I conceived a Ruby solution, if there was a neat application for regexes or OOP.
+For algorithms which profit from random access or are just easily faster imperatively, I used C.

 Contents
 --------

+The following table lists the available solutions by day and language.
+I also added a short summary for each day.
+I marked the solutions which I consider especially valuable or pretty with a star (☆).

 Day | C | Haskell | Ruby | Description
 ----|---|---------|------|-------------